 After your manuscript has been checked and cleared for format, you are responsible for having at least two copies of your dissertation hard bound for the school.
 These must be on acid-free archival paper.
 (Cotton paper that is 100% cotton rag is acid-free since it is produced without wood products.
 This is sometimes known as sulfite paper.
 This is available at the larger office supply stores - Office Depot, Office Max, Staples).
 The two hard-bound copies for the school should be bound in royal blue and silver.
 These will become part of PSP's permanent library collection with one copy for reference and the other for checkout.
 Many students also arrange to have additional copies of their dissertation bound for themselves, committee members, family, or friends.
-(While the School does not endorse any particular bindery, the one bindery in town, with reasonable rates, is Cal-Na Bindery, located at 1508 S Street, phone #: 447-4355.
-(PSP requirements also are on file at Cal-Na Bindery.)
+The completed copies of the dissertation is to be sent to: